Kevin Love: Miami Heat (2023–2025)

 On February 20, 2023, Love signed with the Miami Heat.
 On February 24, Love made his Heat debut going scoreless and putting up eight rebounds in a 128–99 loss to the Milwaukee Bucks.
 With the Heat, Love reached his fifth NBA Finals in just his fifth playoff run.
 However, the Heat went on to lose the Finals in 5 games to the Denver Nuggets.

 On July 6, 2023, Love re-signed with the Heat on a two-year, $7.9 million contract, with a player option for the second year.
 He made 55 appearances (five starts) for Miami during the 2023–24 NBA season, averaging 8.8 points, 6.1 rebounds, and 2.1 assists.
 On June 30, 2024, Love declined his player option and a week later, he again re-signed with Miami on a two-year, $8 million contract.

-Utah Jazz (2025–present)
+Utah Jazz (2025–2026)

 On July 7, 2025, Love was traded to the Utah Jazz in a three-team transaction.
 Utah also acquired Kyle Anderson from the Miami Heat, and a 2nd-round pick from the Los Angeles Clippers.
 Norman Powell was traded from Los Angeles to Miami, and John Collins was traded from Utah to Los Angeles.